 - University of Maryland School of Law (J.D., with Honors)

 - The Johns Hopkins University (B.S., with Honors)

 - Ner Israel Rabbinical College (Bachelor of Talmudic Law)

 - The Daily Record, "Leadership in Law" Award (2014)

 - Best Lawyers, Estates & Trust Law (1993-2022)

 - Martindale-Hubbell AV Preeminent

 Consultant and Active Draftsmen, Probate and Fiduciary Rules Subcommittee

 Former Chair, Estate and Trust Law Section Council

-- Fellow of the American College of Trusts and Estates Counsel
+- Fellow of the American College of Trust and Estate Counsel (ACTEC)

 - Member, Jewish Hospice Advisory Committee at Gilchrist